 In February, I began contributing to Donie Vanitzian’s HOA Q&A Column in the Los Angeles Times.

-Attorney Bennet Kelley co-wrote this column.
-He is principal of the Internet Law Center, a Santa Monica commercial law firm specializing in various aspects of Internet law.
+Bennet Kelley, who co-wrote this column, is an attorney and founder of the Internet Law Center, a Santa Monica commercial law firm specializing in various aspects of Internet law.
 Vanitzian is an arbitrator and mediator.
 Send questions to Donie Vanitzian, JD, P.O.
-Box 10490, Marina del Rey, CA 90295 or email@example.com
+Box 10490, Marina del Rey, CA 90295 or email@example.com.